syncfusion-content/wpf-docs/wpf/DockingManager/Docking-Window.md

 ![](DockingWindow_images/DockingWindow_img2.jpeg)

-To set as Tabbed Window, the window should aware of a Target window name and this concepts have explained below.
+To set as Tabbed Window, the window should be made aware of a Target window name, as explained here.

 ### Docking window in various Targets

-Docking window can also dock at any side of the Target Docking Window, through an attached property named **TargetNameInDockedMode**.
+Docking window can also be docked at any side of the Target Docking Window, through an attached property named **TargetNameInDockedMode**.

-The following code helps to arrange children of DockingManager which targets a single Docking window, and docked along Left, Top, Right and Tabbed.
+The following code helps to arrange children of DockingManager that targets a single Docking window, and docked along Left, Top, Right and Tabbed.

 {% highlight xml %}
 <ContentControl x:Name="DockingWindow1" syncfusion:DockingManager.Header="Targeted Window" />